eoscafe/eos-debug/common-errors.md

 #### Solution:

 ~~Don't use that stupid contract~~ Update to a more recent tag (must be higher than dawn-v3.0.0) or `master` branch.

+## Reminder
+Github tracks issues which you can access for EOS at https://github.com/EOSIO/eos/issues, always use that as your first search for errors.